marohrdanz/build-number-tag/README.md

 ## Example Usage

-Here are three different examples of how to use this action.
+Below are three different examples of how to use this action.

 1. To create a tag 'build-\<build\_number\>':